 Based on the most recent development in the national and global economy, the performance of Hawaii’s tourism industry, the labor market conditions, and growth of personal income and tax revenues, Hawaii’s economy is expected to continue positive growth for the rest of 2014 and into 2015.
-Overall, the current DBEDT forecast is slightly less optimistic compared with the previous forecast.
+Overall, the current DBEDT forecast is mixed compared with the previous forecast.

-For the local economy, DBEDT expects that some of the economic indicators will grow at a slower rate than that of the previous forecast.
+For the local economy, DBEDT expects some of the economic indicators will grow at a faster rate and others will grow at slower rate than that of the previous forecast.

-Overall, Hawaii’s economy, as measured by real GDP is projected to show a 2.4 percent increase in 2014, 0.2 of a percentage point lower than the growth rate forecasted last quarter.
-Real GDP growth in 2015 is expected at 2.2 percent, the same as the growth rate forecasted last quarter.
+Overall, Hawaii’s economy measured by real GDP is projected to show a 2.6 percent increase in 2014, 0.2 of a percentage point higher than the growth rate forecasted last quarter.
+Real GDP growth in 2015 is expected at 2.2 percent, same as the growth rate forecasted last quarter.

-Visitor arrivals are expected to increase 0.7 percent in 2014, one percentage point below the previous forecast.
-The forecast for visitor days in 2014 decreased from 1.8 percent to 0.8 percent.
-The forecast for visitor expenditure in 2014 is revised downward to 2.3 percent, from 3.4 percent growth projected in the previous forecast.
-For 2015, the growth rates of visitor arrivals, visitor days, and visitor expenditures are now expected to be 2.0 percent, 2.0 percent, and 4.6 percent, respectively.
+Visitor arrivals are expected to increase 0.7 percent in 2014, same as the previous forecast.
+The forecast for visitor days in 2014 also remained the same at 0.8 percent.
+The forecast for visitor expenditure in 2014 is revised upward to 2.6 percent, from 2.3 percent growth projected in the previous forecast.
+For 2015, the growth rates of visitor arrivals, visitor days, and visitor expenditures are now expected to be 2.0 percent, 2.3 percent, and 3.6 percent, respectively.

 |Total population (thousands)||1,390||1,404||1,418||1,432||1,447||1,461|

 |Visitor arrivals (thousands) ¹||8,029||8,174||8,231||8,391||8,548||8,706|

 |Visitor expenditures (million dollars) ¹||14,365||14,521||14,898||15,430||16,133||16,805|